About Our Methodology

 What Counts as Evidence

-- Peer-reviewed scientific findings carry the most weight
+- Peer-reviewed scientific findings count the most

 Sources